By Rachel Rutkie, a Washington state-based psychologist.

 If Jade had gathered fragmented information about mental health conditions from the internet and social media, her self-perception may inform her that she has Major Depressive Disorder, Attention Deficit and Hyperactivity Disorder (ADHD), and Post-Traumatic Stress Disorder (PTSD).
 And, she may also believe she has Autism Spectrum Disorder.

 From a clinician’s standpoint, Jade is indeed a contender for various diagnoses.
 If she were my client, I would be considering Social Anxiety Disorder, ADHD, Major Depressive Disorder, PTSD, Generalized Anxiety Disorder, and potentially Autism.
-While it is theoretically possible for Jade to meet criteria for all the diagnoses above, it is unlikely.
+While it is theoretically possible for Jade to meet the criteria for all the diagnoses above, it is unlikely.
 A rule of thumb for many clinicians is to use the nuances of a person’s experience to conceptualize their symptoms with as few diagnoses as possible.
-The question becomes: When considering psychological, biological, and social factors, which diagnoses conceptualize a person’s
+The question becomes: When considering psychological, biological, and social factors, which diagnoses conceptualize a person’s experience best?

-experience best?
 It could take multiple sessions of clinical observation/client collaboration, professional consultation, administering evidence-based measures, and/or completing a formal psychological evaluation to determine with certainty which diagnoses capture Jade’s experience best.

 When I consider the information above, I would guess that ADHD-like symptoms would be better attributed to her depression symptoms, her misperception of self which was passed down by her parents, and her anxious distress.
 Upon further evaluation, I would learn that Jade was likely developmentally typical and would rule out Autism.
-Because PTSD entails extensive criteria for a formal diagnosis, it is possible that even with Jade’s trauma background and reaction to loud noises that she would not meet criteria for PTSD.
+Because PTSD entails extensive criteria for a formal diagnosis, it is possible that even with Jade’s trauma background and reaction to loud noises that she would not meet the criteria for PTSD.
 However, I would need more time and more information to feel confident in my conceptualization.
 In addition, I would have a lot of work to do to pull apart which pieces are Jade’s internalization of external criticism and which pieces are at the core of her experience and of her mental health difficulties.
 This is a process that Jade would be unlikely to complete accurately on her own.

 Pros and Cons